I know you don’t really WANT to tune up your air conditioner right now:

 But no matter what you want to do right now, in two months you will be thanking your past self for taking a little bit of time to get your air conditioner ready for summer.

-Why Do You Need To Prepare Your Ac For The Summer?
+Why Do You Need To Prepare Your AC For The New Season?

 Step 1: Wipe Off The Body